AI Image Background Too Busy: Why It Happens and How to Fix It

 1. No background instruction at all

-If you don’t mention the background, the model picks one — and “interesting” backgrounds get higher aesthetic scores in training, so it favors them.
+If you don’t mention the background, the model picks one, and “interesting” backgrounds score higher on the aesthetic-preference data these models are tuned on, so it favors them.
 Empty prompts almost never produce empty backgrounds.

 How to spot it: read your prompt.
 If it doesn’t contain a word about the background (background, behind, setting, wall, studio, outdoor, interior), you’re leaving it to the model.